Train Low, Compete High

 Many athletes are now choosing to adopt a periodised approach to their nutrition, just like they do with their training.
 One of the most publicised of these athletes is 4-time Tour de France winner Chris Froome, who believes this approach has helped his athletic development and weight-management.

 Now we have touched on what train low, compete high is, let us have a quick look through some key research findings.

 Back in 2005, researchers wanted to assess whether training twice every other day was more effective than training once every day.
 In a group of healthy, but untrained men, one leg was trained every day using the leg extension exercise, whilst the other leg was trained twice, every other day using the same exercise.

-After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, an increase in muscle glycogen stores and an upregulation of key enzymes involved in fat metabolism.
-Despite some limitations in the study such as using untrained individuals, these were fascinating findings which inspired further work.
+After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, an increase in muscle glycogen stores, and an upregulation of key enzymes involved in fat metabolism.
+Despite some limitations in the study, such as using untrained individuals, these were fascinating findings that inspired further work.

-For a number of years after, there were a collection of studies that looked at the benefits of twice per day training in both running and cycling, where again the second session of the day was with low carbohydrate availability.
+For many years after, there were a collection of studies that looked at the benefits of twice per day training in both running and cycling, where again the second session of the day was with low carbohydrate availability.
 Interestingly, these studies agreed that this method of training led to impressive adaptations in the muscle, but this rarely translated to an improvement in performance.

 Hopefully, future investigations build upon these findings and uncover the best method of 'training low' for boosting exercise performance.

 Now we have highlighted the merits of performing specific training sessions under conditions of low carb availability, some of you may be wondering how best this could be done.
 It is accepted that there are numerous ways to do it, each of which we will describe below.